Diogomadeira97/Dietpi-NAS/README.md

 #### Jellyfin and Kavita:

-• To force first login on jellyfin use this link: http://<DOMAIN>:8097/web/index.html#/wizardstart.html
+• To force first login on jellyfin use this link "https://jellyfin.<DOMAIN>/web/index.html#/wizardstart".html.

 • Create Users and Libraries.

-• Do the the first login on kavita and Users and Libraries.
+• Do the the first login on kavita and crate Users and Libraries.

 #### Immich:

-• On Immich Change user and password, after add Users and Libraries.
+• On Immich Change user and password

+• Create Users and Libraries.

 #### PiVPN:

 • Set wireguard and use the default options.

-• Select DDNS and Put your domain.
+• If you do the [DDNS](#DDNS) recomendation, chose DDNS and put your domain.

-• Create a DDNS to your public IPv4.

-• Put ONU in Bridge and connect router with PPPoE (Optional).

 • Put router in Dynamic DHCP.

-• On router, enable IPv6 with IP auto, prefix delegation and SLAAC+RDNSS (If is set PPPoE on IPv4 put here too).
+• On router, enable IPv6 with IP auto, prefix delegation and SLAAC+RDNSS (If is set [PPPoE](#PPPoE) on IPv4 put here too).

-• Create a port forwarding using the IPv4 and IPv6 of raspberry pi with the port you chose.
+• Create a port forwarding, using the IPv4 and IPv6 of the server, with the port you chose.

 • Download wireguard on your device and use the QR code or the key to do the connection.

 • Enable VPN permissions on device

-• On router, enable networking protection and isolate the devices (Optional).

 • Test if ipv6 and ipv4 is ok.